Category Archives: 2006 Films

 When the curator of the Louvre is found murdered in the famed museum’s hallowed halls, Harvard professor Robert Langdon (Tom Hanks) and cryptographer Sophie Neveu (Audrey Tautou) must untangle a deadly web of deceit involving the works of Leonardo da Vinci.

-The most enjoyable parts are the locales and the focus on art.
-The famous Louvre in Paris, France permitted to film relevant scenes at their premises but only a replica of the Mona Lisa was used during filming as the crew was not allowed to illuminate the original work with their lighting.
+The famous Louvre in Paris, France, permitted filming of relevant scenes at its premises.
+Still, only a replica of the Mona Lisa was used during filming, as the crew was not allowed to illuminate the original work with their lighting.

 The Westminster Abbey scenes were instead filmed at Lincoln and Winchester cathedrals.